 The solution I’ve offered to the community here at OOP & The Back Room is a 500 bb deep, very small stakes game online.
 This has been a big success in terms of both fun and poker education – once you deep stack, you don’t like going back.
 Of course, the stakes are actually bigger – and I’m not talking about bbs, but what makes for a positive future for the entire poker industry.

-Starting weekly on Thursday, January 14th at 7 pm, we are going to bring this idea to the live arena at the Sahara Poker Room: small stakes (2/3 blinds) NL but with a 200 bb minimum buy-in.
+Starting on January 14th, we are going to bring this idea to the live arena at the Sahara Poker Room: small stakes (2/3 blinds) NL but with a 200 bb minimum buy-in each Thursday at 7 pm.
+Rake is $5 time.
 There is no cap, and I expect many of us will start with 500 bbs, because that is what we are used to.
 That’s not the most important thing, actually: the important thing is the minimum depth.

 This was, incidentally, a little confusing to the internet crowd, who, when I first announced the game, pointed out to me that they have some deep games at their local joint.
 Fair enough, I certainly never claimed to invent deep stack poker.
 Nor is Vegas a city in Texas, where the boys really are gambling these days.
 So thanks guys, but I think you are missing the point.
 This is Vegas, and card rooms are shutting down: we’ve lost I think four rooms to Covid, and more to just the slowdown of the poker market.
 The regs here are sometimes nitty, and worse, look for every game edge, including doing a lot of short-stacking and rat-holing and trading in general poker misanthropy.
 They wile away the days and nights, scrounging out casino points and promotions, taking unwitting part in one of the most disturbing aspects of American society: the casino industry as unnamed partner in elder care.